Pharmr/legal/privacy-policy.md

 - Users or others providing information in connection with claims or disputes.
 - Vendors who help us verify users’ identity, background information, and eligibility to work, or who screen users in connection with sanctions, anti-money laundering, or know-your-customer requirements
 - Publicly available sources
-- Marketing service providers or data resellers whose data Pharmr uses for marketing or research
+- Marketing service providers or data resellers whose data Clinic uses for marketing or research
 - Law enforcement officials, public health officials, and other government authorities
-- Pharmr may combine the data collected from these sources with other data in its possession.
+- Clinic may combine the data collected from these sources with other data in its possession.

 ### 5. Information We Collect Through Automatic Data Collection Technologies